MattGibney/OpenMud/DevelopmentBlog.md

 on grand adventures, epic quests, grind out skills or work together to acheive something entirelly new.

+## Getting Testy (Wednesday 21st July 2021)

+In implementing the unit tests for the player model, i've refactored the way the command factory reaches the player model.
+Previously, the application would directly import the factory, however this made unit testing quite difficult as it's hard to stub the imported code.
+I instead opted to pass the factory object through the application.
+This is possibly a little over kill but it would offer me some interesting possibilities in the future.
+Having access to the list of all commands may actually end up being quite useful.
+As an absolute minimum example, the help command (which lists all commands) would be ale to use the list directly.

 ## Command Parsing (Tuesday 20th July 2021)

 As the title suggests, the main effort today was in adding command parsing